Find out whether or not inbound SMS are useful for your company.

 Investing in the future

-You may have heard that the days of tracking via third-party cookies are numbered.
+You may have heard that the days of tracking via third-party cookies are coming to an end.
 In the future, companies will be much more dependent on zero and first-party information in order to be able to correctly assess their customers.
 This means that you will get relevant data in direct contact.
 If you are in dialog with your customers, it will be much easier to personalize your offers in the future.

 Furthermore, younger people in particular are open to companies contacting them via text message.
 So if you are already actively talking to prospects and customers, you are well prepared for the future.
 If you’re not able to receive SMS, you’re missing out on these opportunities.